-The WSE curriculum project began January 25, 2007 and is to be concluded March 22, 2007.
+The training needs assessment for this project began January 25, 2007 and is to be concluded March 22, 2007.
 (Appendix D) presents a day by day projected TNA structure.
 The timeline will demonstrate the necessary sequence of ordinal events.
 The Gantt chart provides information as to individual project resources and the duration of critical time allocated to each task.
-The accompanying Network diagram has been provided to detail each TNA task by group.
+Group has provided the accompanying Network diagram to detail each TNA task.